This article needs an editorial review. How you can help.

-aria-labelledby is very similar to aria-describedby: a label describes the essence of an object, while a description provides more information that the user might need.
+aria-labelledby is very similar to aria-describedby: A label provides essential information about an object, while a descriptions provides extended information that the user might need.

-aria-labelledby attribute is not used only for form elements; it is also used to associate static text with widgets, groups of elements, panes, regions that have a heading, definitions, and more.
-The Examples section below provides more information about how to use the attribute in these cases.
+aria-labelledby attribute to associate static text with widgets, groups of elements, panes, regions that have a heading, definitions, and other types of objects.
+The Examples section below provides more information on how to use the attribute this way.

 <label> element (using the